cometbft/cometbft/spec/p2p/reactor/p2p-api.md

     func (sw *Switch) MarkPeerAsGood(peer Peer)

 At the moment, it is up to the consensus reactor to vet a peer.
-A peer is marked as good when the consensus protocol receives `votesToContributeToBecomeGoodPeer = 10000` useful votes or `blocksToContributeToBecomeGoodPeer = 10000` useful block parts from that peer.
+A peer is marked as good whenever the consensus protocol collects a multiple of `votesToContributeToBecomeGoodPeer = 10000` useful votes or `blocksToContributeToBecomeGoodPeer = 10000` useful block parts from that peer.
 A vote or block part are "useful" when they are valid, expected by the node at